Road sweeping and gully emptying

-The majority of drains (gullies) are cleaned once every three years to ensure that water can flow away freely.
+We aim to empty the majority of roadside drains (gullies) once every two years to ensure that water can flow away freely.

-There are some drains (gullies) identified as being in areas of potential flood risk that are cleaned every three months.
+There are some drains (gullies) identified as being in areas of potential flood risk that are cleaned more frequently.

-This map identifies when the drains (gullies) in your parish or area are planned to be cleaned .
+This map identifies when the drains (gullies) in your area were cleaned.